Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: Graph classes of bounded clique-width

 In the following lemma, we show that we need fewer colors when we restrict the operations used to construct the distance hereditary graphs.

-\begin{lemma} For a distance hereditary graph $G$, if $G$ can be built from a vertex without one of the pendant, true twin, and false twin operations, then $\chicnp \leq 2$.
-In particular, this holds for cographs and block graphs. \end{lemma} \begin{proof} We refer to the construction with the cases in the proof of Lemma~\ref{lem:dist_here_CN}.
+\begin{lemma} Let $G$ be distance hereditary graph defined by a one-vertex extension sequence which only uses two of the three operations: adding a pendant vertex, adding a false twin and adding a true twin.
+Then $\chicnp \leq 2$.
+In particular, this holds for cographs and block graphs. \end{lemma} \begin{proof} In principle, we use the same construction and case distinction as in Lemma~\ref{lem:dist_here_CN}.

-If the pendant operation is absent (i.e., $G$ is a cograph), observe that we do not need Cases 1a and 1b.
-Further, by an easy induction on $i$, we can see that for all $v_i$, if $\CC(v_i) = (a,b)$ then $a \neq b$.
-This means that only Cases 2b and 3b apply, and therefore all vertices other than $v_1$ and $v_2$ are colored 0.
-Hence, 2 colors suffice, and this coloring is also a \cfonp{} coloring.
+If the pendant operation is absent (i.e., $G$ is a cograph), observe that Cases 1a and 1b do not occur.
+The only remaining case that assigns $\CC(v_i)=(x,x)$ for some color $x \in \{1,2,3\}$ is Case 3a$'$.
+However, the prerequisite of this case is that $\CC(v_j)=(a,a)$ for some $a \in \{1,2,3\}$.
+Hence, starting with $\CC(v_1) = (1,2)$ and $\CC(v_2) = (2,1)$, by induction, Case 3a never occurs and we never assign $\CC(u) = (x,x)$ for some color $x \in \{1,2,3\}$ to any vertex $u$.
+This means that only Cases 2b and 3b occur, and therefore all vertices other than $v_1$ and $v_2$ are colored 0.
+Hence, 2 colors suffice for a \cfcnp{} coloring.
+Notice that $v_1$ and $v_2$ have each other as their uniquely colored neighbor.
+Further, all other vertices have $v_1$ or $v_2$ as their uniquely colored neighbor.
+Thus, this \cfcnp{} coloring is also a \cfonp{} coloring.

 If the true twin operation is absent, the graph is bipartite.
 We can color one part of the bipartition with color 1 and the other part with color 2.
 Since all vertices with the same color are not adjacent to each other, each vertex is its own uniquely colored neighbor.